greenelab/xswap-manuscript/manuscript.md

 Because network permutation can be computationally intensive, we also considered whether the probability of an edge existing across permuted networks has a simple closed-form expression.
 We were unable to find a closed-form solution giving the edge prior without assuming that the probability of any given edge existing is independent of all other potential edges, which, in general, is not valid.
-Nonetheless, we discovered a good analytical approximation to the edge prior that is particularly good for networks with many nodes and fewer edges (Figure {@fig:approx-quality}).
+Nonetheless, we discovered a good analytical approximation to the edge prior, offering much improvement over a past attempt [@10.15363/thinklab.d201].
+The new approximation is particularly good for networks with many nodes and fewer edges (Figure {@fig:approx-quality}).
-Further discussion of this approximate edge prior and an derivation are available in [the supplement](#approx-prior-supp).
+Further discussion of this approximate edge prior and its derivation is available in [the supplement](#approx-prior-supp).

 Let $m$ be the total number of edges in the network, and $u_i$, $v_j$ be the source and target degrees of a node pair, respectively.
-An approximation of the edge prior is
+Our approximation of the edge prior is

 $$
   P_{i,j} = \frac{u_i v_j}{\sqrt{(u_i v_j)^2 + (m - u_i - v_j + 1)^2}}.